SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-leveraging-campaigns.md

 ![A listview of Source Codes for Campaigns connected to the 2024 Giving Tuesday Campaign.
 The listview contains the Campaign Name, Campaign Status, and Source Code.](https://github.com/user-attachments/assets/006779e6-f43e-4bf1-a973-326d5a0292b6)
+Listview of Source Codes for Campaigns connected to the 2024 Giving Tuesday Campaign.
+The listview contains the Campaign Name, Campaign Status, and Source Code.

 ![The 2024 Giving Tuesday Campaign record.
 Outreach Source Codes are listed on the right sidebar](https://github.com/user-attachments/assets/fa827212-6137-4143-b6e2-28cc822489c9)
+2024 Giving Tuesday Campaign record.
+Outreach Source Codes are listed on the right sidebar.

  **Best Practices:**